kipkorirgideon/wallet-service/README.md

 **Where it helped:**
 - Claude found two problems on its own: the missing migration and the race condition.
-- I already suspected the timezone bug — in a past project, users were spread across different timezones and we needed to harmonize them — and the tool helped confirm it.
+- I already suspected the timezone bug: in a past project, users were spread across different timezones and we needed to harmonize them and the tool helped confirm it.

 **Where it fell short:**
-- The boundary bug (`>=` vs `>`) and the status endpoint bug are ones it didn't catch; I found both myself.
+- The boundary bug (`>=` vs `>`) and the status endpoint bug are ones it did not catch; I found both myself.
-- I also noticed the optimization issue, which Claude didn't catch.
+- I also noticed the optimization issue, which Claude did not catch.

 **How I verified everything:**
 - I set up the project on my machine and read through all the code myself to